Omnichannel Quality Engineering Makes Order Management System Transition a Breeze

 The Challenge

 Frustration over the complexity and inadequacy of their old system caused the company to make a decision to adopt Manhattan Active Omni (MAO) as the new OMS.
-However, the company and its primary technical partner had no quality engineering infrastructure in place.
+However, the company and their primary technical partner had no quality engineering infrastructure in place.
 The company engaged our QE team to build an automated end-to-end testing infrastructure to address this gap.

 Other company needs included: